Nirnayakam

 Nirnaayakam is a 2015 Indian Malayalam-language drama film written by Bobby–Sanjay and directed by V. K. Prakash.
-The film features Asif Ali and Prem Prakash in Lead roles and Nedumudi Venu, Malavika Mohanan and Tisca Chopra in supporting roles.
+The film features Asif Ali and Prem Prakash in the lead roles and Nedumudi Venu, Malavika Mohanan, Tisca Chopra and Sanusha in supporting roles.
 It was produced jointly by Jose Simon and Rajesh George Under the banner Jairaj Films.
 The film was released on 5 June 2015.

 Plot

-Ajay is a student at National Defense Academy, Pune.
-Once he visited Kochi upon request from his ailing father, a leading advocate.
+Ajay is a student at National Defence Academy, Pune.
+Once he visited Kochi upon request from his ailing father Siddharth, a leading advocate.
 There, he gradually gets involved with a case.
-Ajay starts taking steps to help his father win the case involving a death, alleged to have taken place due to a government party's negligence.
+Ajay starts taking steps to help his father win the case involving a death of a woman named Arya, alleged to have taken place due to a government party's negligence.
 The film highlights the need for the government to change their attitude concerning human rights.

 Cast

+Production

+The movie is produced by Jairaj Motion Pictures, with Josemon Simon.

+The movie is distributed by Renji Panicker Entertainment.

-Release
+Release and reception

 The film started production in December 2014 and released on 6 June 2015 in 58 screens across Kerala.

+A critic from The Times of India rated the film three-and-a-half out of five stars and wrote that "The film is a mouthpiece to all those who have been silently suffering this issue for ages; definitely worth a watch".